crpietschmann/portfolio/_imports/_posts/2010-03-24-silverlight-with-wcf-ria-services-throws-project-file-not-found-error-when-compiling-in-visual-studio-2010-rc.markdown

 What I did to cause this issue to come up was I created a New Project using the Silverlight 4 Business Application Template.
 Then I moved the each Projects folder to a different sub-folder to better organize the code since I needed to add multiple more projects/assemblies to each application (ASP.NET and Silverlight) to build out the application I'm working in a more module fashion.
 The reason I usually tend to do this is to keep the "Standard .NET" and "Silverlight-only" assemblies separate since you can not include a non-Silverlight Assembly within a Silverlight Project.
 (If only .NET and Silverlight made it easier to share whole assemblies...)

-After moving the projects to different sub-folders, and fixing the linked file references that I broke in the process, I tried building the project to make sure everything was "ok" and the compiler threw a <em>"The project file ... was not found." </em>error.
+After moving the projects to different sub-folders, and fixing the linked file references that I broke in the process, I tried building the project to make sure everything was "ok" and the compiler threw a *"The project file ... was not found." *error.

 To fix this is really simple, but then again only if you know what to look for.
 <h3>How To Fix It<br /></h3>